aoloe/scribus-plugin-tableofcontents/README.md

 <http://impagina.org/dox/tableofcontents/>

+### How can you help?

+We need:

+- Somebody coordinating the UI / UX (which features should be implemented? how should the user interact with the table of contents).
+- Somebody creating the Qt Designer UI files.
+- Testers (as soone as we have binaries to be downloaded)

 ### Ideas

 Not all details on the way this plugins should work are already defined.
 But here is the direction we want to take: